Kristen Bernikows Gade: Origins

-In 1607, Christian Barnekow (1556-1612) acquired a property at the beginning of the street.
+In 1607, Christian Barnekow (1556–1612) acquired a property at the beginning of the street.
 Barnekow was the owner of the estates Birkholm (now Løbenborg) and Tølløsegård at Holbæk.
 The alley next to his former city home was from 1620 known as Christen Bernekousstræde.

 17th century

 Barnikow's former property remained the by far largest property in the narrow street.
-It was listed in the new cadastre of 1756 as No. 45 in Købmager Quarter, owned by restaurateir Johan Georg Egner.
+It was listed in the new cadastre of 1756 as No. 45 in Købmager Quarter, owned by restaurateur Johan Georg Egner.
 The smaller corner property on the other side of the street was listed as No. 46 in Købmasger Quarter, owned by book binder Johan Fredeirk.
 The rest of the street was lined with mostly very small properties.
-The propertoes on the east side of the street were listed from north to south as No. 287–302.
+The properties on the east side of the street were listed from north to south as No. 287–302.
 The properties on west side of the street (adjacent to Barnekow's former property) were listed from south to north as No. 303–309.